NethServer/arm-dev/README.md

 https://<your_ip>:980
 ````

 Before installing additional software packages you need to expand the root_fs partition.
-TPo use the hole SD-card simply run `rootfs-expand` on the command prompt.
+To use the hole SD-card simply run `rootfs-expand` on the command prompt.

 </br>
 </br>